Consortium

 The member institutions of the DARIAH-CH Consortium are the following :

-Universität Basel is represented by Dr. Vera Chiquet
+Universität Basel is represented by Prof. Dr. Peter Fornaro

 The Digital Humanities Lab from the University of Basel is an interdisciplinary institution.
 Its task is to coordinate and promote research, teaching and infrastructure for digitisation in the humanities and social sciences.
 It is also a central institution in Switzerland for the theory and practice of the digital humanities and offers a Master's programme and a Doctorate in Digital Humanities.
 The lab has its roots in scientific photography and it was founded in 1924 as “Abteilung für Wissenschaftliche Photographie”.
 Besides digital editing, corpus building and virtual research environments, computational photography and imaging are still foci of the group in research and lecture.